Wireless Public Alert Awareness FAQs

 - Will all wireless devices receive emergency alerts?

-No. In order for emergency alerts to be received on a wireless device, three conditions must be met.
+No. In order for emergency alerts to be received on a wireless device, four conditions must be met.

 The wireless device must be: